Ch0wW/docker-quake3dc/README.md

 ### Why this docker ?

-The Dreamcast still lives, and Quake 3 Arena is definitely the easiest game to revive for online play.
-However, creating a server with the existing, and outdated tutorials are quite painful.
-Besides, one pack I've noticed featured way too many junk that wasted space.
-I decided to make a Docker image based on his creation that simplifies everything, for a very quick and painless online experience, and updates it.
+The Dreamcast still lives, and Quake 3 Arena is definitely the easiest game to replay online.
+However, creating a server with the existing, and outdated tutorials around the web isn't, and lead to problems too since it uses an outdated version of the game.
+Besides, the server package made by Fallout, despite good, featured junk that is unnecessary for a server.
+I decided to make a Docker image based on his creation that simplifies everything instead.

 ### Features
 * Creates a Quake 3 Arena Server for Dreamcast online services.